 How to Help Heal Your C-Section Scar

 Here I come…one big step up onto my soap box for this topic, you ready??
+A C-Section is a major abdominal surgery and should be rehabbed!

 I cannot emphasize this enough, and I won’t stop talking about it because those C-section mamas DESERVE it.
 They deserve treatment.
 They deserve care.
 They deserve education, and awareness, and ALL THE THINGS that a standard surgery (not resulting in a baby) automatically includes.
-And here is my major issue with the fact that requesting physical therapy post-surgery isn’t automatically a standard of care….
+So we are going to take some time and give some acknowledgement to our C-Section mama’s and use this blog post to discuss the things we can do to help with optimal healing.

-• There are 7 whole layers of tissue that are disturbed in order to get to that baby.
+There are 7 whole layers of tissue that are disturbed in order to get to that baby.

 • An untreated C-section scar could lead to multiple issues…